lydtechconsulting/component-test-framework/README.md

 # Kafka
 ## Kafka Configuration

+The Kafka messaging broker is enabled by either setting `kafka.enabled` to `true`, to start a standard (Confluent) Kafka broker, or by setting `kafka.native.enabled` to `true`, to start a native (Apache) Kafka broker.
+But flags cannot be enabled at the same time.

+When running a standard broker, set the application's Kafka `bootstrap-servers` to `kafka:9092` in the `application-component.yml` to connect.

+When running a native broker, Set the application's Kafka `bootstrap-servers` to `kafka:9093` in the `application-component.yml` to connect.
+The native build boasts very fast start up time, which will aid overall test time.

+Both flavours of the broker support integrating with Schema Registry, Debezium, Conduktor Platform, Conduktor Gateway, and Confluent Control Center.
+No additional configuration is required to those resources for integration, they work seamlessly whether the standard or native Kafka broker are enabled.

-If the Kafka messaging broker is enabled via `kafka.enabled`, a number of broker and topic configurations can be applied.
+A configurable number of broker and topic configurations can be applied.
 These include setting the number of broker nodes in the cluster (`kafka.broker.count`), the topic replication factor (`kafka.topic.replication.factor`), and the minimum number of brokers that must be in-sync to accept a producer write (`kafka.min.insync.replicas`).
 Any topics that should be created upfront can be declared in a comma separated list (`kafka.topics`), and the default topic partition count can be configured (`kafka.topic.partition.count`).

 ## Kafka Client